Pink living rooms: 24 ideas for a classy and stylish space

 If you prefer your living spaces to feel soothing, opting for a muted pink shade - one with a grey undertone - will help to keep your space feeling calm.
 Enhance the feeling of relaxation by choosing nature-inspired soft furnishings and furniture made out of natural materials - sage green works particularly well with muted pink, as does soft powder blue and walnut.

-13. Bring deep coral to life with gold metallic accents
+13. Bring pink to life with gold metallic accents

-If you love the idea of having a year-round summer inside your house, coral shades are great at introducing a sunshiny feel into your space.
-Keep the look classic by teaming the coral with desert inspired decor accessories, or add gold metallic accents for a sophisticated, Art Deco inspired edge.
+If you love the idea of having a year-round summer inside your house, pink shades are great at introducing a sunshiny feel into your space.
+Keep the look classic by teaming the coral with desert inspired decor accessories, or match blush pinks with gold metallic accents for a sophisticated, Art Deco inspired edge.

 14. Pair blush pink walls with dark charcoal trims